asset-group/vakt-ble-defender/README.md

 <p align="center">
   <img src="PortableSetup/docs/logo_animated.gif" alt="animated" width="300" height="auto"/>
 </p>
 VaktBLE presents an innovative framework that prevents a malicious BLE central device from establishing a direct connection with the intended peripheral.
 This method serves to guard it against unforeseen attack surfaces that are carried over BLE packets.
-For the details of VaktBLE methodologies, refer to the VaktBLE paper.
+This is possible by using a non-compliant BLE firmware using a [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK) and a [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) as a benevolent BLE bridge which validates and forwards link layer packets from the central (potentially malicious) to the peripheral under protection.
+VaktBLE BLE defence is performed in real-time and is completely over-the-air, without requiring modification of the BLE target firmware.

 This repository serves as a one-stop guide to use the VaktBLE tool and/or reproduce the experiments reported in the paper.

-VaktBLE introduces a non-compliant firmware patch, using a [nRF52840 DK](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-DK) and a [nRF52840 Dongle](https://www.nordicsemi.com/Products/Development-hardware/nRF52840-Dongle) as a benevolent MiTM to send/receive raw link layer packets to and from the malicious central over the air.
-It is necessary to flash the driver firmware to the board before starting the Python 3.8 scripts.
+For more details of VaktBLE methodologies, refer to the VaktBLE paper.

 <p align="center">
   <img src="AnchoredSetup/docs/overview.png" alt="overview" width="500" height="auto"/>